bartoszlenar/Validot/docs/DOCUMENTATION.md

 - Run tests on specific framework:
   - `pwsh build.ps1 --target Tests --DotNet netcoreapp2.1`
   - `pwsh build.ps1 --target Tests --DotNet net48`
-  - It sets the `TargetFramework` in the test projects csproj files.
+  - It sets the `TargetFramework` in the test projects' csproj files.
   - You can use the framework id (`netcoreapp3.1`), as well as the sdk version (`3.1.100`)
-    - the highest framework id version available in the sdk will be used
+    - the highest framework id version available in the sdk will be used.
 - Get code coverage report:
   - `pwsh build.ps1 --target CodeCoverageReport`
   - HTML and JSON reports will appear in `artifacts/coverage_reports` directory.